Add comment February 22nd, 2016 Headsman

 ** Compare to the likes of the HMS Bounty, with a complement of 46 — requiring a numerically wider network of plotters.
 This vulnerability a minimalistic crew had to a mere handful of malcontents appears again a decade later with the mutiny of the Lennie (crew: 16).

 † One possible way to interpret the evidence is that the first mate Carswell was the brutal overseer.
-In a deposition that Taffer only passingly alludes to during his Old Bailey testimony, he described how Carswell thrashed John Carlos, citing sickness, refused to take his turn at the watch, and even lashed Carlos to the mast.
+In a deposition that Taffer only passingly alludes to during his Old Bailey testimony, he described how Carswell thrashed John Carlos when the latter, citing sickness, refused to take his turn at the watch, and even lashed Carlos to the mast.
 The captain arrived a few minutes later and had Carlos untied and sent back to berth, with medicine.
 The mate is also the man to whom Taffer attributes some “corrective” beatings with ropes.

 One can at a stretch imagine what occurred on September 10 as an attempt “only” to murder Carswell, perhaps then to attribute his absence come morning to some mysterious nighttime accident overboard — but that the personal settling of scores mushroomed into a full-blown mutiny when the captain presented himself and the logic of the situation required his destruction, too.
 Taffer said that the mutineers had to confer among themselves where to make him steer the ship they had taken possession of, perhaps corroborating a more improvised series of events.
 This, however, is an entirely speculative reading; there is plenty of other evidence to suggest intentional coordination.